zzzprojects/docs/learndapper.com/pages/dapper-vs-entity-framework.md

 If your company already uses both, the decision is more difficult.
 You either make the company choose one so it doesn't have to ask this question for every project, or you choose which one is the best for this project as the answer might be different from one project to another.

-If your company doesn't use any but wants to start to use only one, then in this situation, in a few scenarios such as `stored procedure`, the answer could be obvious, but in other scenarios, that should be a team decision that you stick with it.
+If your company doesn't use any but wants to start to use only one, then in this situation, in a few scenarios such as `stored procedures`, the answer could be obvious, but in other scenarios, that should be a team decision that you stick with.

 One last situation would be simply to force the one you prefer and go to war, so it will now be the ORM your company will use.
 Most people will say this is a bit of very bad advice, but after all, you are only a number in a company, so why not just enjoy the time while you are there?